 The health of your lungs and respiratory tract is crucial to your overall health.
 According to the National Institute of Health, lung disease is the number three killer in U.S., responsible for one in seven deaths.
 Lung disease and other breathing problems are the number one killer of babies younger than one year old.
 Today, more than 30 million Americans are living with chronic lung diseases and pulmonary disorders.

 NNMG Pulmonologists Aleem Surani, MD and Aaron Viray, MD specialize in the diagnosis, treatment and prevention of lung and respiratory disease.
-They are board certified in Pulmonary Medicine and Internal Medicine and provide advanced care for a wide range of conditions.
+They are board certified in Pulmonary Medicine, Critical Care and Internal Medicine and provide advanced care for a wide range of conditions.

 Now accepting new patients!

 To schedule an appointment, call 775-387-1616.

 Sparks Medical Office Building

 Asthma is defined as a chronic condition in which the air passages in the lungs become inflamed and swollen.
 While it's known that pollutants and other factors are triggers, no definitive cause or cure for asthma has been discovered.
 Any irritation of these overly-sensitive air passages can lead to an asthma attack with symptoms including chest tightness, coughing, wheezing, difficulty breathing or feeling of inability to catch one's breath.
 Asthma can become critical or even fatal if ignored.
 Don't wait to seek emergency care when symptoms of respiratory distress appear: